An Agile Revolution

 - Open Communications – Developing open, trustful communications is critical to success with agile, especially in outsourcing situations.
 All team members must be enabled and responsible to raise issues, clear questions and improve understanding.
 If they feel they must ask someone to ask someone else, setting up chains of communication to solve daily issues, the result will be a loss in fidelity and in many cases, problems that start out as small issues will mushroom before they are noticed and become critical priorities.
 Having planned face-to-face meetings at the start of a project and at key points in longer project can help to establish open communications, but there is no substitute for team communications plan that goes beyond the technical aspects and establishes the critical value of open communications for the team as a whole.

 - Equal Partner Status – Establishing that all teams have an equal stake in a project and equal status in assuring success is another area that is often overlooked.
 If any part of the team feels subordinate or “out of the loop,” they will begin to hold back issues or worse, build internal resentment and isolation.
 Once that change becomes the accepted cultural adaption, it is very hard to reverse.
 The result will be that instead of sharing status and barriers, teams will withhold issues, sometimes even slowing production rather than opening up so that problems can be quickly addressed and cleared.
 A shared sense of being part of the team and part of reaching project objectives is critical throughout the project.
-In addition, when equal status is established, it is more likely that the creativity of each team and individual will recognized, valued and used effectively.
-Tapping into the experience, skills and creativity of every team member can be the difference in many projects.
+In addition, when the equal status is established, it is more likely that the creativity of each team and individual will be recognized, valued and used effectively.
+Tapping into the experience, skills, and creativity of every team member can be the difference in many projects.

 - Team Continuity – Assuring team member continuity is critical to all elements of a development project.
 When a team member is added or replaced during a project, it will create a new cycle of “forming–storming–norming–performing” within the team that can lower productivity and team cohesion.
 If the change is planned carefully, the downsides can be overcome, but regardless it is an issue that must be considered in outsourced development, just as it is for internal development teams.
 Continuity can and should be addressed at the contract level, assuring that individuals in the teams are interviewed for personality and fit as well as technical skills.
-In real life, personal issues and conflicts will happen, but assuring that there is an understood value in low turnover needs to be part of the outsourcing relationship.
+In real life, personal issues and conflicts will happen but assuring that there is an understood value in low turnover needs to be part of the outsourcing relationship.

-- Shared Processes & Systems – One of real technical barriers in agile development is poor integration of systems and processes between teams.
-When updates must be “thrown over the wall” instead using shared repositories, when continuous integration and automated testing cannot be implemented across the entire team, the opportunities for isolated issues to “rise out of nowhere” increases considerably.
+- Shared Processes & Systems – One of the real technical barriers in agile development is poor integration of systems and processes between teams.
+When updates must be “thrown over the wall” instead of using shared repositories, when continuous integration and automated testing cannot be implemented across the entire team, the opportunities for isolated issues to “rise out of nowhere” increases considerably.
 In addition, if regular processes and procedures are different between teams, the understanding and integration of the teams as a whole will suffer.
-Reaching a common set of regular processes and integration where it is not possible must be a part of initial team planning to ensure that issues do not limit the ability of teams to reach full productivity quickly.
+Reaching a common set of regular processes and integration where it is not possible must be a part of the initial team planning to ensure that issues do not limit the ability of teams to reach full productivity quickly.

 - Shared Vision & Priorities – A shared understanding of the business need and goals behind the project, the priorities that drive not only the schedule but also the functionality of the application, is critical for the entire project team to embrace and keep ahead of them.
 They must be able to relate their daily work to that vision and know how it fits into the whole for them to understand clearly what must be done and when bits of functionality are slipping off the path to the goal, falling into the realm of “nice to have” and “window dressing.”
 With that understanding, a shared purpose begins to drive the team and priorities, without having to be constantly refreshed in their minds.
 It also helps the team to know when they have reached the goal and can begin to wind down, instead of finding more ways to “polish the apple.”

-- Celebrate Success & Give Credit – Many people will tell you one of the best moments of their professional careers was when they were given the opportunity to take a bow as an acknowledgement of their success and hard work.
+- Celebrate Success & Give Credit – Many people will tell you one of the best moments of their professional careers was when they were given the opportunity to take a bow as an acknowledgment of their success and hard work.
 It is an important aspect of any engagement and it doesn’t need to wait for the end of the project.
-Special achievements that get the team out of a tough situation, unusual insights that gave the team new opportunities to reach their goals, contributions to team processes that remove barriers for the entire team, all these accomplishments and more are points when acknowledgement of individuals and teams makes all the difference.
+Special achievements that get the team out of a tough situation, unusual insights that gave the team new opportunities to reach their goals, contributions to team processes that remove barriers for the entire team, all these accomplishments and more are points when acknowledgment of individuals and teams makes all the difference.
 Recognizing success is just as important as recognizing issues before they become monsters, and sometimes the person who correctly identifies the issue and a solution is the biggest hero you can have.
-Shared success doesn’t mean that cash bonuses are needed or a certificate should be prepared, but it does mean that an acknowledgement needs to come from project sponsors that is supported by the team as a whole.
+Shared success doesn’t mean that cash bonuses are needed or a certificate should be prepared, but it does mean that an acknowledgment needs to come from project sponsors that are supported by the team as a whole.

 Within this list should be points that everyone that has been on a software development project can relate to and understand.
 They are more related to how people interact and work than a strict list of operational procedures.
 For technical teams, issues that call on their soft skills can be difficult to place in their priorities, but none the less, they are important to get control of from the start of a project and maintain control of throughout.
-Teams can and do deal with these issues everyday, but in the end, they deal with them better if there is an overriding commitment to solving problems continuously, as they arise.
+Teams can and do deal with these issues every day, but in the end, they deal with them better if there is an overriding commitment to solving problems continuously, as they arise.

 Scio Consulting is a provider of nearshore software development services, offering outsourced teams and resources for our clients in North America.